cs-23-pt-9-01/rapl-rust-test/README.md

 Currently this does not work on Windows because `readmsr` requires kernel access.
 It will require a kernel driver to make it work.
 Intel Power Gadget can support it by design but it will only be for Intel processors in that case.

+Solution found: Use LibreHardwareMonitor's driver.
+It is open source and can be used for this purpose.

 ## RAPL test

 https://github.com/djselbeck/rapl-read-ryzen